jarokelo/jarokelo-test/README.md

 Available Playwright extension for VS Code, from which the tests can also be launched.

+ESlint is already configured in the project.
+You can run with the following command: `npx eslint`
 ## SUPPORT

 If you have any questions, write here: a123lohar@gmail.com.